plsuwu/plsuwu/src/docs/writeups/rock_paper_psychic.md

 .rdata:000000000041DAA6                 db    0
 .rdata:000000000041DAA7                 db    0
 ```
+> NOTE: Each byte of these variables were stored in a unique address and so the visual representation we got in IDA was a little different, but the end result is ultimately the same.

 Our values used in the decryption process use the strings `P P @gnnhexnyjkwpaghynzfthadollhtrhballsdmhhnbjppewgjkhnlhspwjswqoxtgdykxrhwlabblekxj` and `L L @D1E2A0D9FA89CABED207EDF4F55C688E04EBE20F077351BDAA1E110D5A74805C916AF12F054C` to decipher and print a flag.